 Species collection

-I applied several methods for my work and tried to collect as much specimens by myself.
-This includes sampling of marine organisms (benthic, pelagic and meiofauna by Van Veen grabber, multicore, dredging, scuba diving) but also terrestrial species (diverse netting methods, berlese- malaise- pitfall-traps).
+I collect as many specimens by myself.
+This includes sampling of marine organisms (benthic, pelagic and meiofauna using Van Veen grabber, multicore, dredging, research vessels, scuba diving) but also terrestrial species (diverse netting methods, berlese- malaise- pitfall-traps).
 My motivation to work in evolutionary biology is also driven by the curiosity in diversity and biology of species and to understand their biology and ecology better.
-This fascination I try to pass over also to my students, which starts with species collection.
+I try to awaken this fascination also in my students, which starts with species collection.

 Laboratory work

-During my projects I worked extensively in dry and wet labs.
-Classic DNA based molecular lab work started with primer design, PCR amplification and sequencing of gene fragments for single and multi gene analyses.
+I worked extensively in dry and wet labs.
+Classic DNA based molecular lab work started with primer design, PCR amplification and sequencing of gene fragments for single and multigene analyses.
 I worked on old LI COR and ABI 377 plate sequencers and established and used later on sequencing protocols on different Beckman Coulter capillary sequencers.
-Starting with EST and later next generation sequencing data my laboratory skills were extended to RNA based work using different types of RNA extraction (Trizol and kit based) methods and cDNA library amplification and sequencing.
+Starting with EST and later next generation sequencing data, my laboratory skills were extended to RNA based work using different types of RNA extraction (Trizol and kit based) methods and cDNA library amplification and sequencing.

 Phylogenetics / Phylogenomics

-My background and original training is in molecular evolutionary biology and thus I was and am involved in the application and constant improvement of molecular based methods.
-This includes single, multi gene and transcriptome based (phylogenomic) analyses.
-Currently I extent this – also particular in the context of venomics – to genomic data and morphological traits.
+My background and original training is in molecular evolutionary biology, and thus I was and am involved in the application and constant improvement of molecular based methods adapting to new technology.
+This includes single, multigene and transcriptome based (phylogenomic) analyses.
 In phylogenomics and genomics I have strong collaborations with consortia such as 1KITE and i5K to tackle this challenge and to push boundaries for large scale data analyses.

 Functional morphology